opensciencegrid/StashCache/docs/admin/install.md

 * __Hardware requirements:__ We recommend that a StashCache server has at least 10Gbps connectivity, 1TB of disk space, and 8GB of RAM.
    * More information about hardware and system configuration of existing caches you can find at [Upgrade status page](../ops/upgrades.md).

-!!!
-Note:
-:heavy_exclamation_mark: If installing authenticated StashCache, you need to do in addition following:
+If installing authenticated StashCache, you need to do in addition following:
 * __Service certificate:__ create copy of the certificate to `/etc/grid-security/xrd/xrd{cert,key}.pem`
    * set owner of the directory `/etc/grid-security/xrd/` to `xrootd:xrootd` user:
       ```